1f1n/Dragon/README.md

 1. Load <code>data/Solana/EarlyBuyers/tokens.txt</code> with contract addresses.<br>
 2. Enter the amount of early buyers you'd like to scrape per contract address.<br>
 3. Enter the amount of threads you'd like to use.<br>
+4. Select whether you'd like to use proxies or not.<br>
-4. Receive your top traders data.
+5. Receive your top traders data.
 </p>

 <h1 align="left">